vacer25/Nios_II-VGA-Out/README.md

 So far, the code has only been tested on the DE1-SoC board and is confirmed to be working.

 ## [Simulator website](https://cpulator.01xz.net/?sys=nios-de0)
+In lower-left settings pane, disable: `Device-specific warnings` and `Memory: Suspicious use of cache bypass`

 ## Projects so far:
 * **Pong**